Northland garage has WoF licence suspended after issuing WoF to car in fatal crash

 NZTA said Dargaville Diesel Specialists (DDS), who had issued a WoF to the car in December 2017, admitted it had done so without properly inspecting the vehicle, in particular the seatbelts.

 "Dargaville Diesel Specialists didn't check the vehicle properly.
-They failed William Bell," Gammie said.
+They failed William Ball," Gammie said.

 "However, the NZ Transport Agency's regulatory regime also failed him and that is unacceptable."